-If you haven't seen some variation of the "person I like vs. person who likes me" meme, it pretty much is exactly what it sounds like — the humor, of course, being in the idea that the person you like is never the person who likes you back, and the person who likes you is usually somehow "lesser."
+If you haven't seen some variation of the "person I like vs. person who likes me" meme, it pretty much is exactly what it sounds like — the humour, of course, being in the idea that the person you like is never the person who likes you back, and the person who likes you is usually somehow "lesser."

 One guy, however, took it a little too far on Twitter with his own version of the meme, and was subsequently called all the way out by the person whose image he used.